-If sin's vertical dimension is the human effort to place oneself in the center, the horizontal dimension-the "moral and social dimension"-is injustice.200 According to Niebuhr, "[t]he ego which falsely makes itself the centre [sic] of existence in its pride and will-to-power inevitably subordinates other life to its will and thus does injustice to other life."201 Here Niebuhr's theology as political comes to the fore.
+dimension of sin-the "moral and social dimension"-is injustice.
+192 "The ego which falsely makes itself the centre [sic] of existence in its pride and will-to-power inevitably subordinates other life to its will and thus does injustice to other life."
+193 Here Niebuhr's theology as political comes to the fore.
 Injustice is an "inevitable concomitant" of pride.
-202 The will-to-power is both a form and instrument of the pride that is "sin in its quintessential form."
-Niebuhr submits that, where there is unequal power, those in power will use whatever means needed to maintain it and will seek to justify those means as plausibly as they can.204 Self-righteousness is "responsible for our most serious cruelties, injustices and defamations" against our fellow humans, as the "whole history of racial, national, religious and other social struggles" shows.205 The self-righteousness extends to group identification, including, as Niebuhr says directly, group identification of Whites that has led to rejections of the claims of Blacks.206
+194 The will-to-power is both a form and instrument of the pride that is "sin in its quintessential form."
+195 Where there is unequal power, those in power will use whatever means needed to maintain it and will seek to justify those means as plausibly as they can.
+196 Self-righteousness is "responsible for our most serious cruelties, injustices and defamations" against our fellow humans, as the "whole history of racial, national, religious and other social struggles" shows.
+197 The self-righteousness extends to group identification, including, as Niebuhr says directly, group identification of whites that has led to rejections of the claims of blacks.
+198

-Whether or not we view as adequate Niebuhr's account of sin-particularly the basis for its vertical dimension, its universality-two points are worthy of consideration.
-First, just as Niebuhr argues that we may understand the nature of sin only by understanding the nature of human freedom-the ability to act, the human "freedom of spirit" only by understanding the nature of human sin.
-208 We recur to this interrelation
+Whether or not we view as adequate Niebuhr's account of sin-particular the basis for its vertical dimension, its universality-two points are worthy of consideration.
+First, just as Niebuhr argues that we may understand the nature of sin only by understanding the nature of human freedom, so he also argues we may understand the nature of human freedom-the ability to act, the human "freedom of spirit" only by understanding the nature of human sin.
+We recur to